2023-2024 Legislative Policies

-NHMA supports measures enabling municipalities to protect, control, and manage efficiently and safely water and its resources, treatment, and movement, with a focus on management and infrastructure.
-NHMA believes any new mandates that impose additional costs on municipalities must be funded by the state or federal government.
+NHMA supports measures enabling municipalities to protect, control, and efficiently and safely manage water infrastructure and its resources.
+NHMA believes the State should support its commitments to municipalities for water infrastructure programs and that any new mandates that impose additional costs on municipalities must be funded by the state or federal government.

-- Legislation that provides state or federal investment in maintaining and making improvements to the state’s critical water infrastructure, including, but not limited to, public drinking water, wastewater, and stormwater systems, and dams;
+- Legislation that provides state or federal investment in maintaining and improving the state’s critical water infrastructure, including, but not limited to, dams, public drinking water systems, wastewater systems, stormwater systems, and surface and groundwater;

-- Legislation that encourages regional and innovative solutions to drinking water, wastewater, stormwater, and groundwater issues;
+- Legislation that encourages regional and innovative solutions to drinking water, wastewater, stormwater, and surface and groundwater issues; and,

-- Enactment of stricter drinking water, wastewater, or stormwater regulations for municipalities unless any costs of compliance are funded by the state or federal government.
+- Enactment of stricter drinking water, wastewater, stormwater, or surface water and groundwater regulations for municipalities unless any costs of compliance are funded by the state or federal government or responsible party.

 Solid Waste Management

-NHMA recognizes the need for cost-efficient solid waste disposal mechanisms that allow municipalities to protect, control, and manage efficiently and safely solid waste.
+NHMA recognizes the need for efficient, economical, and environmentally sensitive mechanisms for solid waste management which allow municipalities to use the most appropriate disposal systems.
 NHMA believes any new mandates that impose additional costs on municipalities must be funded by the state or federal government.

-- Programs that support municipal, regional, and state efforts to handle solid waste disposal through reduction, reuse, recycling, resource recovery, composting, and other measures, while maintaining local control;
+- Programs that support municipal, regional, and state strategies to manage solid waste through reduction, reuse, recycling, resource recovery, composting, and other measures, while maintaining local control;

-- Comprehensive state programs to deal with existing and emerging contaminants at no additional cost to municipalities.
+- State programs that address existing and emerging contaminants at no additional cost to municipalities; and,